-Besides how a huge spit up looks, just be sure, your baby has not lost everything in a spit-up, which she just ate.
+Besides how a huge spit-up looks like, be sure that your baby has not lost everything she ate in a spit-up.

 Gerd – Gastroesophageal reflux disease

-This disease is as equivalent as heartburn.
+This disease is equivalent to heartburn.
 Stomach contents make their way back up into the esophagus, sometimes causing discomfort.
 If that is the case, your baby needs the right evaluation and potential medical treatment.

 If vomiting persists and makes you worried for some reason, do not hesitate to get it evaluated with your pediatrician.

-Watch out for any signs on infection, fever, blood in the poop, diarrhea, or excessive fussiness and gassiness.
+Watch out for any signs of infection, fever, blood in the poop, diarrhea, or excessive fussiness and gassiness.

-Watch out for any signs of dehydration or lethargy due to vomiting, such as below and call your pediatrician right away.
+Watch out for any dehydration or lethargy signs due to vomiting, such as listed below, and call your pediatrician right away.